DepositsTeam/validators/README.md

 ### `name`

-This validates if the value being validated is a valid name.
+This checks if the value being validated is a valid name.
 It expects a string with a length between 2 and 40 characters.

+### `oneWord`

+This checks that the value being validated is a single word.
+It expects a string with at least one character and no spaces.

 ### `passportNumber`